mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/ui.md

 The *options* object has the following setters:

-- **setInitial**: set the initial selected item.
+- **setInitial**: set the initially selected item.
 This can be a node or a model.
 - **setSelectionValidator**: the selection validator checks if the selected target is valid or shows an error message when it's invalid.
-By default, no validation takes places (an empty validator is used).
+By default, no validation takes place (an empty validator is used).
 - **setSNodeFilter**: this filter decides which nodes should be visible in the dialog (within the selected scope).
   To show a node, you also have to return true for the root node, but not for all ancestors.
 - **setModuleScope**: this scope defines the available modules that will be the sources for the nodes that will be displayed.
 - **addModuleFilter**: an additional boolean filter for the modules of the module scope.
 - **showModulesPool**: a flag that decides if the modules pool (last entry in logical view) should also be displayed in the dialog.
 - **setModelFilter**: only keep the models of the specified scope where the filter returns true
 - **setScope**: sets the scope for the items that should be displayed in the dialog.
-This can be in instance of [TargetChooserScope](http://127.0.0.1:63320/node?ref=r%3A24b43531-125c-4436-b4b0-f3444d2173fd%28com.mbeddr.mpsutil.targetchooser%29%2F7547442689028637169) or a sequence of nodes (+ ancestor filter).
+This can be an instance of [TargetChooserScope](http://127.0.0.1:63320/node?ref=r%3A24b43531-125c-4436-b4b0-f3444d2173fd%28com.mbeddr.mpsutil.targetchooser%29%2F7547442689028637169) or a sequence of nodes (+ ancestor filter).
 By default, the specified modules scope with the specified model and node filers applied is used.